GreenDelta/openLCA2-manual/src/aggregation.md

 ## Data Aggregation in openLCA

-To perform this in openLCA, you can calculate the results of your product system and save them as a system process.
-By clicking the "Save results as..." button in the General information tab of a product system results window.
-Alternatively, you can select "File" → "Save" above the navigation panel, you can save your results as a system process.
+To perform data aggregation in openLCA, there are several ways.
+However, the fastest is to calculate the results of your product system and save them as a novel system process by clicking the "Save results as..." button in the "General information" tab of the results window [see process chapter](./res_analysis/analysis.md):

 ![](./media/save_as_result_0.png)